Chaouki-Tiouassiouine/Chaouki-Tiouassiouine/README.md

 ### 👋 Hi there, my name is Chaouki Tiouassiouine

-### 👷 I'm currently working as a DEVOPS engineer on an Azure DevOps assignment at Shell
+### 👷 Looking for a new DevOps assignment per the 14th of April

-### 🌱 Most recent certificate obtained CKA - LINUX FOUNDATION
+### 🌱 Most recent certificate obtained CKAD - LINUX FOUNDATION

 ### 🔭 You can find me on